wyndavies/LongInteger/README.md

 Options for compiler with C++11 support:
 -std=c++11 -pthread

+Update: This code errors when running on Solaris using C++11.
+It works on Ubuntu.
+Needs more investigation.

 ToDo:
 - Remove some remaining tests for UINTs being less than zero (legacy of when I was using ints for indexing)
 - Finish off the BZ division algorithm and integrate it into the standard division call